e-cite/ansible-default-debian-configs/roles/common/README.md

 ------------

 - Make sure your current user can login to every server by SSH public-private-key.
+- Ensure package `sudo`is installed and current user is member of the `sudo` group.
-- Caution: This role can change the hostnames, so update your inventory accorindly.
+- Caution: This role can change the hostnames, so update your inventory accordingly.

 Role Variables
 --------------